 Increasing the visibility of our supply chain is an ongoing priority.
 We need to enhance our understanding of suppliers and to gather data that will give us traceability from raw material through to manufacturing.

-To keep improving our traceability, we need to collaborate.
+To keep evolving our traceability, we need to both build our own capabilities and collaborate.
 We can have greater impact by working together within, and across, industries to come up with shared solutions.

 TextileGenesis™